Is your business ready for life post Job Keeper?

 - the end of the temporary suspension of insolvency trading laws.

-As a business owner, the first question you need to consider is, will your business be able to keep its head above water post-stimulus?
-If the answer is no or not sure or maybe, then it’s vital to seek out qualified advice as soon as possible.
-The sooner business owners ask for help the more opportunity there is available to help save the business or alternatively minimise the collateral damage to others.
+As a business owner, the first question you need to consider is, will your business be able to survive post job keeper?
+If the answer is no, not sure or maybe, then it’s vital to seek out qualified advice as soon as possible.
+The sooner business owners ask for help the more opportunity there is available to help save the business.
+Or alternatively minimise the collateral damage to others.

 Some questions to help you prepare